Chicken fried bacon

 Chicken fried bacon consists of bacon strips dredged in batter and deep fried, like chicken fried steak.
-It is an American dish that was introduced in Texas in the early 1990s.
+It is an American dish that was introduced in Texas in circa 1991.
 Frank Sodolak of Sodolak's Original Country Inn in Snook, Texas, states that he invented the dish; however, there is a similar recipe in the 1954 cookbook Louisiana Cookery by Mary Land which uses salt pork instead of bacon.
 It is usually served as an appetizer with cream gravy or sausage gravy for dipping and sauce.

 Notoriety

 Sodolak's version of the dish acquired enough of a reputation to be featured in Texas comedian John Kelso's Texas Curiosities.
 The entry states that "Things are not only bigger in Texas, they're greasier" and that "it's hard to imagine a more artery-clogging food."

 Sodolak's version serves six strips of bacon, battered and fried, with a bowl of cream gravy.
 He and his restaurant were featured on a Texas Country Reporter episode; the web video has been watched hundreds of thousands of times on YouTube.